 Warning: Any person who knowingly presents a false, fictitious, or fraudulent statement or claim in a matter within the jurisdiction of the U.S. Department of Housing and Urban Development is subject to criminal penalties, civil liability, and administrative sanctions.

-THIS HUD ADDENDUM TO MASTER LEASE (this “Addendum”), dated as of __________20__ is attached to and made a part of that certain Master Lease Agreement (the “Master Lease”), dated as of __________20__ entered into by those entities identified as Landlords on Schedule 1 (each, individually, a “Landlord”, and collectively, the “Landlords”, provided that, where the context allows, a singular reference to Landlord in this Addendum shall refer jointly, severally and collectively to the Landlords as set forth herein); and [INSERT NAME OF MASTER TENANT] (“Master Tenant”), and amends and/or supplements the Master Lease.
+THIS HUD ADDENDUM TO MASTER LEASE (this “Addendum”), dated as of __________20__ is attached to and made a part of that certain [insert name of master lease agreement] (the “Master Lease”), dated as of __________20__ entered into by those entities identified as Landlords on Schedule 1 (each, individually, a “Landlord”, and collectively, the “Landlords”, provided that, where the context allows, a singular reference to Landlord in this Addendum shall refer jointly, severally and collectively to the Landlords as set forth herein); and [INSERT NAME OF MASTER TENANT] (“Master Tenant”), and amends and/or supplements the Master Lease.
 For so long as HUD is the holder or insurer of any indebtedness secured by one or more of the Healthcare Facilities (as defined herein), the provisions of this Addendum shall apply to the Master Lease.
 In the event of any conflict between the terms of this Addendum and the Master Lease, the terms of this Addendum shall govern and control.

 Definitions.
 The following terms shall have the meanings specified below: